 If you are looking for reasons to visit Saint-Malo in Brittany, how about golden beaches, a fortified citadel, a pirates’ den, a sailors’ port, and enough legends and stories to fill the history books.

-Located on the west coast of France, Saint-Malo has always been most famous for its ocean tides that go out for miles and miles during low tide, and then come right up to the city walls at high tide.
+Located on the Atlantic coast of France, beach town Saint-Malo has always been most famous for its ocean tides that go out for miles and miles during low tide, and then come right up to the city walls at high tide.

-Eventually, the Celtic settlement was named after their Malo d’Aleth, who came across the English channel from his native Wales in the 6th century.
-He brought Christianity to the region, building many churches in the area.
+Eventually, the Celtic settlement was named after Saint Malo d’Aleth, who came across the English channel from his native Wales in the 6th century.
+He brought Christianity to the region, building many churches in the area and becoming one of the most famous saints of France.

 The area prospered due to its position on the Atlantic ocean.
 Many a sailor set sail to the New World from this port, including a certain Malouin by the name of Jacques Cartier.
 Canadians will remember Jacques Cartier as the other guy who “discovered” North America, landing in what is now Newfoundland, Canada in 1534.